$10 Flat Rate Shipping. Free Shipping for hygain.com.au orders over $99

 If your horse is finishing all of their hay between feeds, you can help keep them occupied by,

+Remember when we mentioned horse’s natural grazing behaviour?
+Millions of years of grazing evolved a stomach that is conditioned to always have something in it.
+As a result, the upper half of your horse’s stomach (called the non-glandular region) is unprotected from stomach acid, because for countless generations, there wasn’t risk of contact because the stomach always had something in it and acid production was not excessive.
 Stomach acid builds up when your horse’s stomach is empty and the acid can actually splash up onto the top half of the stomach.
 When acid splashes onto that upper half it can burn the area and cause ulcers.
 As you can imagine this is quite painful and can affect your horse’s general well-being, performance, and behaviour.
 The upper half is shielded from acid when their stomach has something in it because, when they’re eating, the feed physically “mops up” some of the acid and prevents splashing by forming a physical barrier.
+Stress also plays a part in ulcer formation.
+The modern horse is exposed to an endless parade of stressful situations: competitions, floats, paddock changes, location changes, stabling, etc. It is difficult to avoid stress in the modern horse’s life!

 The protective properties of an acid buffer make it relevant for a wide range of horses.
 To decide whether an acid buffer may benefit your horse, ask yourself the following questions: